-When marketers and designers have scrupulously laid out so much valuable information about each and every product, it seems like a customer’s steps from consideration to confirmed purchase should be straightforward and lightning fast.
+When marketers and designers have scrupulously laid out so much valuable information about each and every product, it seems like a customer’s steps from consideration to confirmed purchase should be straightforward and lightning-fast.
 Unfortunately, it’s usually not.
-What in our minds seems linear and crisp is, in reality, a lot more like a winding map through several mountain ranges.
+What seems linear and crisp is, in reality, a lot more like a winding map through several mountain ranges.
 It’s curved, sometimes tumultuous, and often even circular.

 Embarking on the Customer Journey